Our Leadership Staff

 Pyper Davis, Executive Director

 As executive director, Pyper Davis is responsible for overall leadership of Educare Washington, DC, including the partnership, policy and funding strategies.
 Ms. Davis joined Educare DC in September 2014.
 Previously, she spent more than 10 years as the chief operating officer of The SEED Foundation, where she helped build the nation's only network of public, college-preparatory boarding schools.
 Prior to joining SEED, Ms. Davis spent nine years in the television business, primarily as an executive with The News Corporation, working in both a strategic and operational capacity in London, New York, Los Angeles and Asia.
 While at News Corp., she helped create two successful joint ventures in Asia, launched and managed operations for Fox's new cable sports business, Fox Sports Net, and served as president of a cable network, FIT TV.
 After leaving News Corp., she provided consulting and private equity fundraising for early-stage technology companies as a principal with Katalyst LLC.
 Ms. Davis started her career as a financial analyst with Morgan Stanley & Co., Inc. She has a bachelor's degree from Princeton University and an M.B.A. from Harvard Business School.
-She is a member of Princeton University's Board of Trustees.
+She served as a trustee of Princeton University from 2011-2015.

 Mr. Jamal Berry joined Educare Washington, DC, as an infant and toddler master teacher and became associate director in 2014.
+Currently he is serving in the role of school director.
 He has worked with a variety of age groups as an early childhood educator since beginning his professional career in 2006.
 As a persistent learner, role model and mentor to aspiring teachers, Mr. Berry is an adamant believer in Fredrick Douglas' quote, "It is easier to build strong children than to repair broken men."
-Mr. Berry earned a M.A. in education and human development and early childhood education from George Washington University and graduated from Bowie State University with a B.S. in pedology (child and adolescent studies).
-He is pursuing his Specialist of Education Degree in Leadership and Early Childhood Special Education from George Washington University.
+Mr. Berry earned an Ed.S, Specialist of Education Degree in Leadership and Early Childhood Special Education and an M.A. in education and human development and early childhood education from George Washington University and graduated from Bowie State University with a B.S. in pedology (child and adolescent studies).

 Dianna Duckett-Washington, Administrative Manager